-Where a member of our community is found responsible for violating one of these policies, disciplinary action will be pursued in accordance with applicable student or employee disciplinary procedures.
-Further, the University may also implement interim corrective measures, which may include emergency removal or interim suspension for students who pose a risk to the physical health or safety of the NC State community.
-Employees alleged to be in violation of one of these policies may be placed on administrative leave or subjected to other interim corrective measures of a non-disciplinary nature until an investigation is concluded.
-The University works to conduct a fair process for all parties.
-Respondents are considered not responsible until proven responsible through a university proceeding.
-Possible sanctions for being found responsible for sexual harassment, sexual misconduct, or interpersonal violence include expulsion for students or dismissal for employees.
+Where a member of our community is found responsible for violating one of these policies, disciplinary action will follow in accordance with applicable student or employee disciplinary procedures.
+Possible sanctions for being found responsible for discrimination, harassment, sexual misconduct, or interpersonal violence include expulsion for students or dismissal for employees.
+During any investigation, the University may also implement interim measures (which may include emergency removal or interim suspension) for students who pose a risk to the physical health or safety of the NC State community.
+Employees alleged to be in violation of one of these policies may be placed on administrative leave or subjected to other interim measures of a non-disciplinary nature until an investigation is concluded.